kasztelmacko/alttab/README.md

 - month_probabilities: list of probabilites for each month (needed for Monthly, Daily, Hourly Distributions),
 - day_of_week_factor: list of multipliers for each day of week (Optional)
 - day_of_month_factor: list of multipliers for each day of month (Optional),
 - hour_probabilities: list of probabilites for each hour (needed for Hourly Distribution), ,
+- linear_trend: slope of linear trend (only yearly and monthly)
 - noise_std_dev: standard deviation for the noising